Supported Formats

 HTML index generation is disabled by default.
 Enable it in Repository Settings under the Generic section.

-When HTML index is disabled, the repository only supports direct file downloads.
-Requests for specific files will still proxy and cache from configured upstreams (if the file exists on the upstream) or serve cached files from the repository.
+When the HTML index is disabled (by default), the repository only supports direct file downloads.
+Requests for specific files can be configured to proxy (if the file exists on the upstream) or served from the repository cache.

 Public Repositories